Quick Answers: Indian Mutual Funds, PFIC and Form 8621

 | U.S.-listed India ETFs: INDA, EPI, PIN, INDY | 🟢 | U.S. wrapper. |

-Indian Mutual Funds vs U.S.-Listed India ETFs
+Indian Mutual Funds vs U.S.-Listed India ETFs: INDA, EPI, PIN, and INDY

 An India-domiciled mutual fund or ETF is not the same as a U.S.-listed India ETF.
 A U.S.-listed ETF such as INDA, EPI, PIN, or INDY is held through a U.S. wrapper.
 An Indian AMC fund, ELSS fund, or India-domiciled ETF is a foreign pooled vehicle and can trigger PFIC review under IRC §1297.